We've independently reviewed this article to make sure it's as accurate as we can make it.

 Electric vs propane garage heaters.
 Which one is better?
-Here they are, compared in 5 ways.

 Having a steady heat source in your garage while you’re working on a project or doing spring-cleaning, is essential to your comfort.
 Can you imagine doing either while freezing and shivering?